MartinWeindel/presto-kudu/README.md

 ### Table property `range_partitions`
 With the `range_partitions` table property you specify the concrete range partitions to be created.
-The range partition definition must be given in the table property `partition_design` separately.
+The range partition definition itself must be given in the table property `partition_design` separately.